servo/pathfinder/README.md

   correction.

 * Support for SVG.
-Pathfinder 3 is designed to efficiently handle workloads that consist of many overlapping vector paths, such as those commonly found in SVG and PDF files.
-It can perform occlusion culling, which often results in dramatic performance wins over typical software renderers that use the painter's algorithm.
+Pathfinder 3 is designed to efficiently handle workloads that consist of many overlapping vector paths, such as those commonly found in complex SVG and PDF files.
+It performs tile-based occlusion culling, which often results in dramatic performance wins over typical software renderers that use the painter's algorithm.
 A simple loader that leverages the `resvg` library to render a subset of SVG is included, so it's easy to get started.

 * 3D capability.
 Pathfinder can render fonts and vector paths in 3D environments without any loss in quality.
 This is intended to be useful for vector-graphics-based user interfaces in VR, for example.

 * Lightweight.
-Unlike large vector graphics packages that mix and match many different algorithms, Pathfinder 3 uses a single, simple technique.
+Pathfinder is designed first and foremost for simplicity and generality instead of a large number of specialized fast paths.
 It consists of a set of modular crates, so applications can pick and choose only the components that are necessary to minimize dependencies.

 * Portability to most GPUs manufactured in the last decade, including integrated and mobile GPUs.
-  Geometry, tessellation, and compute shader functionality is not required.
+  Any GPU capable of Direct3D 9/OpenGL 3.0/WebGL 2.0 should be able to run Pathfinder.
+Currently, backends are available for OpenGL, OpenGL ES, Metal, and WebGL.

 ## Building

+Pathfinder can be used from either Rust or C/C++.
+See the appropriate section below.

+### Rust

-Pathfinder 3 is a set of modular packages, allowing you to choose which parts of the library you need.
-An SVG rendering demo, written in Rust, is included, so you can try Pathfinder out right away.
-It also provides an example of how to use the library.
-(Note that, like the rest of Pathfinder, the demo is under heavy development and has known bugs.)
+Simply run `cargo build --release` at top level to build all the crates.
+Pathfinder is a set of modular crates, allowing you to select only the parts of the library you need and omit the rest.

-Running the demo is as simple as:

-    $ cd demo/native
-    $ cargo run --release

-Running examples (e.g. `canvas_nanovg`) can be done with:

-    $ cd examples/canvas_nanovg
-    $ cargo run --release

-Pathfinder libraries are available on `crates.io` with the `pathfinder_` prefix (e.g.
+The libraries are available on `crates.io` with the `pathfinder_` prefix (e.g.
 `pathfinder_canvas`), but you may wish to use the `master` branch for the latest features and bug fixes.

+### C

+The C bindings use [cargo-c](https://github.com/lu-zero/cargo-c).
+Install `cargo-c` with `cargo install cargo-c`, and then use a command like:

+    $ cd c
+    $ cargo cbuild --prefix=/usr/local
+    $ cargo cinstall --prefix=/usr/local

+The resulting library is usable via `pkg-config` as `pathfinder_c`.
+For examples of use, see the examples in the `examples/` directory beginning with `c_`.

+`cargo-c` has a variety of other options such as `--destdir`, which may be useful for packagers.

 ## Community